January 27, 1967

 STS-107 – Columbia

-A random piece of thermal protection foam the External Tank came loose during launch and struck the leading edge of Columbia‘s left wing.
+A random piece of thermal protection foam from the External Tank came loose during launch and struck the leading edge of Columbia‘s left wing.
 While this was seen and investigated immediately after launch, there was no easy way for the crew to see that affected segment of the Orbiter’s wing.
 Decisions were made to return nominally, even though there had been no way to conclusively determine the actual state of the reinforced carbon-carbon segment of the leading edge.
 As Columbia transitioned into different flight regimes during entry, the super-hot plasma formed during every nominal entry found its way into the wing structure, resulting in the complete loss of the Orbiter.
 All seven of the Columbia crew, CDR Rick Husband, PLT Willie McCool, and Mission Specialists David Brown, Laurel Clark, Michael Anderson, Ilan Ramon, and Kalpana Chawla, died over northern Texas as the extreme forces essentially disintegrated Columbia approximately 15 minutes from a planned KSC landing.

 Even though I had left NASA a few years earlier, the effect was every bit as strong as when I was there for Challenger, as I knew almost all of the Mission Control operators who had been working that morning.